 - You are able to talk to other staff members about any COVID-19 positive test result.

 Protecting your farm business and animals in the event of a positive or suspected case of COVID-19 is essential.
 Check out the resources below, particularly the protocols document.

 This document was developed by B+LNZ and other sector organisations to help you prepare.
 The other documents below provide further useful planning guidance.

 When the unexpected happens, what happens to your farm?

 This document is intended as a simple guide to allow family, friends or neighbours to come in and tend to the immediate needs of your livestock.

 This document gives an overview of the ten factors farmers could consider when planning their response to COVID-19.

-For more detailed information about farm protocols, the following was developed for Alert Level 4 but still contains some useful guidance – go to:
+For more detailed information about farm protocols, the following was developed for Alert Level 4 but still contains some useful guidance – see the plan below.

 MOU between owner/manager and employee

 This document is a letter that a farmer may wish to sign with each of your staff members so that everyone is clear on expectations.
 It was developed for use under Alert Level 4 lockdown but you could tailor it.